LogstonEducation/dlv-unittest-demo/README.md

-# Delve Unittest Demo
+# Delve Unit Test Demo

 A very small failing unit test to demonstrate how to use dlv at the command line for debugging tests.

 From the command line, run:

     $ dlv test